apache/yunikorn-site/docs/user_guide/placement_rules.md

 When a rule is executed the result of rules that have been executed is unknown and not taken into account.
 Similar for rule that have not been executed yet: rules cannot influence other rules except when they are configured as the [parent](#parent-parameter) rule.

-If the policy does not generate a queue name and no more rules are left the application will be rejected.
+If the policy does not generate a queue name and no more rules are left the application is handled as described in [Handling placement failures](#handling-placement-failures).

 Basic structure for the rule placement definition in the configuration:
 ```yaml